Maverick Moore

 Background

 In addition to making films, Maverick has also served as a panelist, reviewer, and awards jury member for a variety of national film festivals.
-Currently, he is also the short film programmer for Waco Independent Film Festival in Waco, Texas.
+Currently, he is also the lead short film programmer for Waco Independent Film Festival, which was listed as one of the “Top 50 Festivals Worth the Entry Fee” and one of the “25 Coolest Festivals in the World” by MovieMaker Magazine in 2025.